lobe/lobe-python/README.md

 ```

 ### Mac/Windows
-Use a virtual environment with Python 3.7
+Use a virtual environment with Python 3.7 or 3.8
 ```shell script
 python3 -m venv .venv